josephycyeh/ecfr-analyzer-frontend/README.md

 # eCFR Analytics Dashboard

 A web application for analyzing and visualizing data from the Electronic Code of Federal Regulations (eCFR).
 Built with React, TypeScript, Chakra UI, and ReCharts.
+The production app is hosted on Heroku at https://ecfr-frontend-1b42d1c0ad44.herokuapp.com

 ## Features
 - View stats for all federal agencies, including word counts and section counts